republik/plattform/src/components/AudioPlayer/docs.md

 - `timePosition`: `right` (default) or `left`.
 - `height`: number; The player height in pixels.
 - `controlsPadding`: number; The horizontal padding between controls and container, defaults to 0.
+- `mediaId`: an ID for media progress synching via context

+Context:
+- `getMediaProgress(mediaId)`: a function that is expected to return a `Promise` of a `Number`.
+If present with an `mediaId` prop the player will retrieve the start time on `componentDidMount` from it and wait on it before potentially auto playing.
+- `saveMediaProgress(mediaId, currentTime)`: will be constantly called during playback if present with an `mediaId` prop.

 ```react
 <AudioPlayer